Palma Nova

-Palma Nova (Balearic /ca/; "New Palma") is a town on the Spanish Balearic island of Mallorca, in the municipality of Calvià.
+Palma Nova (Balearic /ca/; lit. 'new Palma') is a town in the municipality of Calvià on Mallorca, one of the Balearic Islands, Spain.

 Palma Nova was one of the first purpose-built tourist destinations on the island, catering for all tastes.
 The town is frequented by a range of socio-economic groups due to the proximity to both the city of Palma and the resort of Magaluf.
 With the advent of low-cost airlines and package holidays, Palma Nova has grown to become a major holiday destination for Europeans.

-Vuelta a Mallorca, Challange Mallorca, Trofeo Calvia.
-Finished at Palamova.
-25 January 2024.